-The armed forces are a huge part of the life in Lackland Air Force Base, employing 59.01% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Accommodation and Retail industries employ 28.71% and 25.85% of the civilian workforce, respectively.
+59.01% of the workforce is employed in the armed forces, making the military a huge focus of life in Lackland Air Force Base.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Accommodation and Retail industries respectively employ 28.71% and 25.85% of the civilian workforce.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 41.62% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.